-I recently received this study skills question from a concerned parent.
+I recently received this study skills question from a concerned parent looking for teaching strategies.
 My answer to her question may apply or help others, so I chose to include it as a blog article.

 I was a high school teacher during the mini-skateboard (they were officially called “Fingerboards”) craze of the early 2000’s.
 At the time, I worked with students who had trouble with self-control, focusing, and getting their work done.
 The day that a mini-skateboard flipped off a desk and hit anoth [...]